Protesters clash with police as ministers to meet to discuss potential disorder

 He told reporters that those involved in the disorder should “expect to be met with the full force of the law”, adding: “This was not a protest, this was unforgivable violence and disorder.”

-Chairman of the Mosques and Imams National Advisory Board, Qari Asim, said the Muslim community is “deeply worried and anxious about the planned protests by the far-right groups across the country”.
+Qari Asim, chairman of the Mosques and Imams National Advisory Board, said the Muslim community is “deeply worried and anxious about the planned protests by the far-right groups across the country”.

-An extra 70 prosecutors will be drafted in on standby this weekend to charge people who set out to cause violent disorder as the authorities prepare to deal with dozens of demonstrations planned over the next two days.
+An extra 70 prosecutors will be on standby this weekend to charge people who set out to cause violent disorder as the authorities prepare to deal with dozens of demonstrations.

 Campaign group Hope Not Hate has identified more than 30 events taking place.